The thought of taking three young children to stay in a hotel could quite easily fill a mum with dread.

 Out and about

-If you fancy exploring Cornwall the Polurrian is a short drive from attractions such as the Cornish Seal Sanctuary, the National Maritime Museum Cornwall or Flambards Theme Park which the children will love.
+If you fancy exploring Cornwall the Polurrian is a short drive from loads of attractions.
+There’s the Cornish Seal Sanctuary, the National Maritime Museum Cornwall or Flambards Theme Park which the children will love.

 To find out more about the hotel and to stay in one of their contemporary villas, click here